 The medical facilities related to pregnancy and maternity are organized in a typical Dutch way.
 Childcare facilities are rather expensive, but people with a lower and middle income can generally apply for childcare allowance.
 The education system provides your children with several options that you might want to read up on.

 Ask your employer if he can help you with finding suitable facilities.
 Sometimes Dutch employers have their own childcare facilities.
-Most universities in the Netherlands for example have their own arrangements.
+Some universities in the Netherlands, for example, have their own arrangements with childcare facilities.
 Furthermore your local municipality might give you an overview of the different options available to you.
 And another great source for information are parents with young children in your surrounding.
 They can generally tell you all sorts of useful information.

 Types of childcare facilities